Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-rpc-queue.md

 ### RPC Queue Classes
 ![](0000-rpc-queue/RPCQueueClasses.png)

-- **RPCQueueManager:** Manages inbound and outbound RPC queues.
+- **RPCQueueContainer:** Manages inbound and outbound RPC queues.
 Both inbound and outbound queues are byte arrays exposed as streams (i.e. currently BitStreams) and contained within a QueueHistoryFrame.
 The number of QueueHistoryFrames is defined by calling the Initialize method and passing the maximum number of history frames.
 The total number of frames is MaxFrameHistory + 1, where the additional frame is considered the “current frame” (i.e. it will always maintain the exact number of frames in history).
-- **RPCQueueProcessing:** Currently, this class is instantiated by the RPCQueueManager during its initialization.
-It is highly probable that this class will get absorbed into the RPCQueueManager.
+- **RPCQueueProcessing:** Currently, this class is instantiated by the RPCQueueContainer during its initialization.
+It is highly probable that this class will get absorbed into the RPCQueueContainer.
 - **QueueHistoryFrame:** Container class for handling the management of an RPC queue.
 One QueueHistoryFrame instance per data flow pipeline (i.e. inbound and outbound yields two QueueHistoryFrames).

 # Drawbacks